sphynx-owner/JFA_driven_motion_blur_addon/README.md

 # Instructions
-1. take the contents of the "addons" folder and move them to an addons folder in your project.
+1. take the contenst of the "addons" folder and move them to an addons folder in your project.
 2. add an environment node, add a compositor effect to it
-3. to that, add a new PreBlurProcessor effect, which is now required, and after it add a new MotionBlurSphynxJumpFlood
+3. to that, add a new PreBlurProcessor effect, which is now required, and after it add a new SphynxSimpleJumpFloodMotionBlur
+4. for debugging, add a "C","Z", and "freeze" input events, and then a DebugCompositorEffect to the compositor effects.

 instructions for radial blur meshes can be seen here: https://youtu.be/eslsw9do4Kc